 - Programme syllabus: Download

-- Location: Teaching and examinations are held at distance.
+- Location: Some or all of education and examination is held at distance.

 - Language of instruction: The teaching language is English.

 - Entry requirements: Degree of Bachelor of Science in Engineering, 180 ECTS, including a written degree project equivalent to 7,5 ECTS.
 15 ECTS mathematics/applied mathematics and 5 ECTS industrial economics, business administration or equivalent.
 At least two years of working experience following the degree.
 English 6.

 Specific eligibility in the English language from upper secondary school for non-Swedish students: TOEFL 575/90; IELTS 6.5 no section below 5.5, or University of Cambridge and Oxford tests.

 This method is intended to assess the applicant’s suitability to study on the Internet-based MBA Programme.